Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/README.md

 In line `kl_loss = tensorflow.reduce_mean(tensorflow.reduce_sum(kl_loss, axis=1))` of code computes the mean KL loss over the batch of data by applying the `reduce_mean` function to the KL loss tensor.
 The `reduce_mean` function computes the mean of a tensor along a particular axis.
 In this case, the `reduce_sum` function is used to sum the KL loss values over the batch axis (axis=1), and the result is passed as an argument to the `reduce_mean` function.
 This results in a scalar value that represents the mean KL loss over the batch.

-### Setup 1: UE selection
-As for now only [setup 1] is available.
-In this case pre-trained encoders are delivered to UE.
-When UE receives signal that it needs to send to BS the following algorithm is being executed under setup 1.
-UE compresses input using all 3 encoders that it has received.
-Now UE has 3 different encoded features of

-main2 python code smaller copy of the main file which is not yet included in this repository.
-You can use main2 to get familiar with our setup and etc.

-Right now i'm still running simulations, I will add more infomation regarding this project later.

 # VAE training (file `VAE_simulation.py`)

 "LOAD data"